 IF YOU WANT THE QUICK STORY:

-I’m a dental hygienist turned mother turned photographer turned memory keeper (with a mix of many other twists & turns in between).
-After years of drooling over all the pretty papers in the papercrafting/scrapbooking industry, I felt the push to begin designing my own, and MAN it’s been fun!
-I began following Jesus in adulthood and have loved worshipping Him through my creativity, and I’ll continue to do so as long as I can rip paper and cut with scissors.
+I’m a dental hygienist turned mother turned photographer turned illustrator with a passion for sharing Jesus through design (with a mix of many other twists & turns in between).
+Once upon a time in the weird year of 2020, I bought myself an iPad, learned all things digital art, and here I am today.
+I began following Jesus in adulthood and have loved worshipping Him through my creativity, and I’ll continue to do so as long as I live.
 Amen.

-Favorite things: Aside from my hunky husband and our beautiful girls, Nadia & Natasha… pink everything, my green piano, a new box of crayons, vanilla lattes, overflowing journals, Crate Paper pretties, The Office, Little Women, snickerdoodle cookies, and snuggles with my kitties.
+Favorite things: Aside from my hunky husband and our beautiful girls, Nadia & Natasha… pink everything, my green piano, a new box of crayons, vanilla lattes, overflowing journals, The Office, Little Women, snickerdoodle cookies, and snuggles with my kitties.

 AND IF YOU’RE LOOKING FOR THE LONG STORY…